-- 6. Recent research commissioned by the Assembly, responses to a consultation carried out in 2001 and representations from service users have suggested a number of problems with the present regime: - people who use services see the arrangements as too complicated; - authorities have not always dealt with complaints promptly and sympathetically; - authorities have not always met the requirements on time-scales; - authorities have not always kept complainants informed about the handling of their complaint; - the separate arrangements for children and adults have created confusion; - there has been no framework for handling complaints that involve both social services and the NHS: - the lack of any independent stage to the procedure has undermined confidence among some service users; and - a small, but growing number of people have felt the need to take their concerns to the Public Services Ombudsman for Wales.
+- 5. Recent research commissioned by the Assembly, responses to a consultation carried out in 2001 and representations from service users have suggested a number of problems with the present regime: - people who use services see the arrangements as too complicated; - authorities have not always dealt with complaints promptly and sympathetically; - authorities have not always met the requirements on time-scales; - authorities have not always kept complainants informed about the handling of their complaint; - the separate arrangements for children and adults have created confusion; - there has been no framework for handling complaints that involve both social services and the NHS; - the lack of any independent stage to the procedure has undermined confidence among some service users, especially children and young people; - a small, but growing number of people have felt the need to take their concerns to the Public Service Ombudsman for Wales and to the Children's Commissioner.